danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 ## SFSafariViewController

 `SFSafariViewController` is defined in `SafariServices`.
-It can display a navigation bar topmost and a toolbar bottommost, with navigation, reload etc.
+It can display a navigation bar topmost and a toolbar bottommost, with navigation, reload, etc. It only supports iOS.

-Unlike `WKWebView`, `SFSafariViewController` only supports iOS, which means that this view will also be iOS only.

-If the view is added to a target or package that supports more platforms than iOS, we need to wrap it in an os check:
+To use the controller in a target or package that supports more platforms, we must use an OS check:

 ```swift
 #if os(iOS)